-Hair Transplant Surgeons are supported by Hair Transplant Surgical Assistants who prepare follicular unit grafts, place follicular unit grafts, and remove FUE grafts from the donor zone where the FUE incisions have been made by a doctor or doctor-run robotic device.
+Hair Transplant Surgeons are supported by Hair Transplant Surgical Assistants who prepare follicular unit grafts, place follicular unit grafts, and remove Follicular Unit Excision (FUE) grafts from the donor zone where the FUE incisions have been made by a doctor or doctor-run robotic device.
 These assistants may be nurses, but they may also come from backgrounds with no medical training.
 Assistants should not perform any of the surgical steps of a hair transplant procedure such as making FUE incisions or recipient site incisions, including those incisions made by sharp implanters.
 Patients should be clear to whom they have given consent to be operated on by, should ask who will be performing the various elements of their hair transplant surgery, and should be aware during the procedure of who is operating on the back of their head when they cannot see them.

-Hair Restoration Surgery must be performed in a Care Quality Commission (CQC) registered facility and the CQC licence should be clearly displayed for patients to see.
+Hair Restoration Surgery in England must be performed in a Care Quality Commission (CQC - the health and social care quality regulator in England) registered facility and the CQC licence should be clearly displayed for patients to see.
 In addition, all clinics advertising hair restoration surgery on their website should be CQC registered even if the surgery is performed in a separate location that is CQC registered.